 What does a healthy fridge hold?
 Here's a quick list to get you started:

-assemble a mix that includes one in every color of the rainbow.
-Don't miss: Fruits and vegetables you should consider buying organic
+Plenty of fruits and vegetables.
+Go for whatever seasonal picks look most delicious, aiming to assemble a mix that includes one in every color of the rainbow.
+Don't miss: Fruits and vegetables you should consider buying organic.

 Low-fat dairy products for calcium and vitamin D. Not sure what milk to buy?
 Read our Buyer's Guide to Milk.
 Personally, I'm a big fan of Greek yogurt.
 And while you don't want to overdo full-fat cheeses a little low-fat cheddar or even a bit of sharp-flavored cheese like feta is a great choice-you don't need much to add big flavor.

 And… maybe a few squares of some high-quality dark chocolate-one that is 70 percent or more cocoa.
 Studies show that dark chocolate increases antioxidant levels in the blood and helps lower blood pressure.

-For more Keep It Fresh tips and recipes, visit our Keep It Fresh page
+For more Keep It Fresh tips and recipes, visit our Keep It Fresh page.